WildBoni/ng-bk-manager/README.md

 ## Installation

-* First of all, make sure you have Node and npm installed!
+* First of all, make sure you have Node and npm installed
 * Create a new MongoDb (you can use Atlas)
 * Run npm install in your project folder and wait for the installation process to complete
-* Remember to update envirnoment and nodemon variables with your correct configuration!
+* Remember to update environment and nodemon variables with your correct configuration!
 * Run ng serve --open for opening a browser window on localhost
 * Run npm run start:server for getting the backend up and running